-The valuation of the Works of Art controlled by the Trust was performed by Simon Storey from Simon Storey Valuers as at 30 June 30 June 2021.
-Simon Storey is an approved valuer under the Cultural Gifts Program in the valuation of Works of Art held in the collection.
-Refer to note below for details relating to the revaluation of the Trust's Works of Art collections.
+The valuation of the Works of Art controlled by the Trust was performed by Simon Storey from Simon Storey Valuers as at 30 June 2021.
+Simon Storey is an approved valuer under the Cultural Gifts Program in the valuation of the Works of Art held in the Collection.